communications-mining

 }

 Note that a comment can have zero, one, or multiple labels, so the labels field needs to be an array.
-Additionally, if one or more entity types have been configured for the dataset, a comment will have zero, one, or more entities of each entity type.
+Additionally, if one or more general field types have been configured for the dataset, a comment will have zero, one, or more general fields of each general field type.
 The hierarchical label names in the raw API response are themselves arrays (["Admin", "Change of address"]), and should be converted to strings ("Admin > Change of address").

 Fetching Data